mrchughes/FEP/SPECIFICATION.md

 The Fuel Economy Payment (FEP) Service is a government program within the PDS 2.0 ecosystem responsible for processing benefit awards for eligible citizens.
 It issues benefit award verifiable credentials and consumes electric bill credentials from Northern Electric to determine benefit eligibility and amounts.

+## Microservice Architecture Requirements

+As part of the PDS 2.0 ecosystem, the FEP service follows these architectural principles:

+1. **Loose Coupling**:
+   - Operates as an independent microservice with clear boundaries
+   - Communicates with other services only through well-defined APIs
+   - Does not share databases or internal data structures with other services
+   - Uses the API Registry for service discovery

+2. **Complete Implementation**:
+   - All endpoints must be fully implemented with no placeholders
+   - Error handling must follow the PDS error handling standards
+   - All required functionality must be present before deployment

+3. **API Publication**:
+   - Must publish its OpenAPI specification to the API Registry on startup
+   - Must keep its API documentation current and accurate
+   - Should version its API appropriately using semantic versioning

+4. **GOV.UK Design System Compliance**:
+   - All user interfaces must comply with the GOV.UK Design System
+   - Must meet WCAG 2.1 AA accessibility standards
+   - Must follow GOV.UK content design guidelines
+   - Error messages must follow GOV.UK standards

 ## Service Responsibilities

 1. **User Management**